Natural Approaches for Eliminating Excessive Hair

 Around half of the women with hirsutism have high levels of the masculine sex hormone called androgens.
 These high levels could be caused by:

-- Polycystic ovarian syndrome (POS), which could also cause infertility.
+- Polycystic ovarian syndrome (PCOS), which could also cause infertility.

 - Tumors in the suprarenal glads and ovaries.